 Rounded ends can be squared with a chisel, or left round if they will be hidden by the tenon shoulders.

 We have devised a few options over the years...

 The Home Made Rail

 You can make a simple shop-made Mortising Rail on the WoodRat using plywood and a couple of lengths of wood at minimal cost but useful for more than mortises, as it will make classic raised and fielded panels .

-Ev en if you have our MR4 Mortise Rail you can use it to field a panelled door, either with a conical cutter, or (with the rail clamped at an angle), with a straight cutter.
+You can use it to field a panelled door, either with a conical cutter, or (with the panel clamped at an angle to the rail), with a straight cutter.
 You can cut on the down-cut or climb cut, leaving a far cleaner finish than when cut on a table saw.
 You can see the cut and adjust its angle as required.

 The MR4 Mortice Rail

-The MR4, (like the WoodRat), is made from heavy duty extruded aluminium channel.
+The MR4, (like the WoodRat), is made from a 4" x 2" extruded aluminium channel.